 Innovation is learning and doing

-Like Harry, you will encounter more and more questions when looking for an innovative solution.
-You look at different options, you research and inventory and you learn from the insights you encounter on your path.
-And then you start convincing people and include them in the process.
+You will run into more and more questions as you search for an innovative solution.
+You’ll look at different options, you’ll research and take stock, and you’ll learn from the insights you come across in your path.
+And then you’ll start convincing people and bringing them along in the process.

 Dennis Wissink has over 20 years of experience in the technical secondment.
 He is co-founder of Xelvin (internationally operating in technical secondment).
 He lead this company for 9 years as CEO.
 Where he has gained experience with company strategy and startup new concepts, offices and companies.
 Specialities are strategic development, Design Thinking and business Models.

 Curious about our smart solutions?
 We share developments, experiences and latest news via Linkedin.
 Follow our page so you don't miss any updates.